compmonk/CS554/Lab 05/README.md

 The minimum you must provide for a pagination UI:

 * **If you are on page 0, you will show a button to go to the _next_ page.**
-* **If you are on page 1+, you will show a _next_ button and a _previous_ button, that will take you to the previous page.*
+* **If you are on page 1+, you will show a _next_ button and a _previous_ button, that will take you to the previous page.**

 ## HTML, Look, and Content

 Besides the specified settings, as long as your HTML is valid and your page runs passes a [tota11y](http://khan.github.io/tota11y/) test, the general look and feel is up to you.
 If you want to update it, you may; if you do not, that is fine.

-I do, however, recommend using [React-Bootstrap](https://react-bootstrap.github.io/getting-started/introduction/)to make your life easier if you need any UI elements.
+I do, however, recommend using [React-Bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) to make your life easier if you need any UI elements.

 ## General Requirements